debian-tex/dvisvgm/README.md

 * Computes tight bounding boxes for the generated graphics, but supports common paper formats and arbitrary user-defined sizes as well.
 * Option `--eps` allows to convert [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript) files to SVG.
 * Option `--pdf` allows to convert [PDF](https://en.wikipedia.org/wiki/PDF) documents to SVG.
-* [Intersections of clipping paths](https://dvisvgm.de/Clipping) can be computed directly instead of delegating this task to the SVG renderer.
-This increases the compatibility of the generated SVG files.
+* [Intersections of clipping paths](https://dvisvgm.de/Clipping) can be computed directly instead of delegating this task to the SVG renderer which increases the compatibility of the generated SVG files.
 * Approximates PostScript [color gradient fills](https://dvisvgm.de/Gradients) not directly supported by SVG 1.1.
 * The generated SVG structure and data can be improved with the built-in [SVG optimizer](https://dvisvgm.de/Manpage/#opt-optimize).
 * Optionally creates compressed [SVGZ](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Compression) files.
 * Provides options for applying page transformations, like translation, rotation, scaling, and skewing.
-* Evaluates several [specials](http://www.tex.ac.uk/cgi-bin/texfaq2html?label=specials) including color, emTeX, tpic, hyperref/HyperTeX, papersize, PDF hyperlink and mapfile, as well as PostScript specials.
+* Evaluates several [specials](https://texfaq.org/FAQ-specials) including color, emTeX, tpic, hyperref/HyperTeX, papersize, PDF hyperlink and mapfile, as well as PostScript specials.
 * The converter was successfully tested on various Linux ([TeX Live](https://www.tug.org/texlive)) and Windows ([MiKTeX](https://www.miktex.org), TeX Live) systems.
 * _dvisvgm_ has been added to [TeX Live](https://www.tug.org/texlive), [MiKTeX](https://www.miktex.org), and [MacPorts](https://www.macports.org).
 It is therefore available for a wide range of operating systems.